techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-honor-v-purse-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ### Method 2.
 Use the VCF File

-This method simplifies transferring contacts from Google Pixel 7a to iPhone without requiring additional software or complex procedures.
+This method simplifies transferring contacts from Honor V Purse to iPhone without requiring additional software or complex procedures.
 Also, it maintains contact details and facilitates a smooth transfer between devices.
 You can follow these steps to import a VCF file in which your contacts are saved.

-- **Step 1.** Start by opening the "Contacts" app on your Google Pixel 7a.
+- **Step 1.** Start by opening the "Contacts" app on your Honor V Purse.
 Choose the "Select all" option to select all contacts and tap the "Share" icon.
 You can choose any sharing method, but we'll use Gmail to send the VCF file in this case.

 ![share contacts from contacts app](https://images.wondershare.com/drfone/article/2023/12/how-to-copy-contacts-from-phone-to-phone-15.jpg)

-- **Step 2.** Now, on your iPhone, you need to open the email containing the “Contacts VCF” file from your Google Pixel 7a.
+- **Step 2.** Now, on your iPhone, you need to open the email containing the “Contacts VCF” file from your Honor V Purse.
 Tap to open the attached file and choose the “arrow” icon on the top to select the "Share" option.
 Next, choose the "Contacts" app and tap the "Add All Contacts" option to save contacts on your iPhone.

 ![share vcf file to contacts app](https://images.wondershare.com/drfone/article/2023/12/how-to-copy-contacts-from-phone-to-phone-16.jpg)

 ## Part 4.
-2 Methods To Transfer Contacts from Google Pixel 7a to Other Android Devices
+2 Methods To Transfer Contacts from Honor V Purse to Other Android Devices

 This section will shed some light on the transfer process of contacts between one Android phone to another.
 Android devices offer various options to share content with another Android device.
 You can send contact lists and achieve **how to copy contacts from phone to phone** with these two methods: